 Counterpoint Research highlights that Chinese smartphone brands (Combined) were having 14% share a year ago, which has increased to 46%.
 In short, Indian brands like Micromax, Karbonn, Lava, Intex, etc. are losing battle against Chinese brands.

 Apple accounts for less than 2% of the smartphone shipments in India with 2.5 million iPhone.

 Samsung Loses Top Position to Apple in Q4’16

-Apple Strenuous Battle in India
+Apple’s Strenuous Battle in India

 Though, Apple sold 2.5 million units of iPhone in 2016 but isn’t anywhere near to the top.
-The real fact is that Apple has struggled to make a dent in Indian smartphone market. iPhone is too expensive for Indian market.
+The real fact is that Apple has struggled to make a dent in Indian smartphone market. iPhone is too expensive for the Indian market.
 Apple has also launched the cheaper iPhone SE in developing countries like India. iPhone SE was unable to lure the customers, hence failed to make an impact on Indian buyers.

 Recently, Tim Cook visited India and met Indian Prime Minister “Narendra Modi”.
 As per recent reports, Apple will start making iPhone in Bangalore, India starting April ’17.
 Apple has selected ‘Wistron’ for manufacturing iPhones in Bangalore technology belt.
-Allegedly, this move will help Apple to reduce cost of iPhone in India and can pass the benefit to customers in India.
+Allegedly, this move will help Apple to reduce the cost of iPhone in India and can pass the benefit to customers in India.

 Apple and Samsung Share in China

 Apart from small growth in India, Apple has lost the top position in China.
 Apple was the highest smartphone selling company in China in 2012.
 But that position was snatched by homegrown company ‘Oppo Mobiles’.